There is one type of pain that adolescent boys and their parents should never ignore – testicle pain.

 If a torsion has gone untreated for too long and the testicle is found to be too damaged to be saved, the affected testicle would be removed as part of the procedure as well.

 This condition comes on quickly and without warning.
 There isn’t anything to do to prevent it, so it’s incredibly important that families talk about this type of pain and what to do if it happens.

-We’ve seen too many cases where kids are too embarrassed to talk to a parent about what’s going on with their scrotum and we don’t see the patient until it is too late.
+We’ve seen too many cases where kids are too embarrassed to talk to a parent about what’s going on with their testicles and we don’t see the patient until it is too late.